 Frances's greatest joy in life was her family.
 She shared a deep and enduring love with her husband of 54 years, Karl Kolisch.
-The two first met at a dance at the Community Center in South Fork in 1968, and according to Karl, it was Frances's sweet and kind nature - just like her mother's that won his heart.
+The two first met at a dance at the Community Center in South Fork in 1968, and according to Karl, it was Frances's sweet and kind nature - just like her mother's - that won his heart.
 Together, Karl and Frances built a beautiful life centered around their only daughter, Karly Kolisch, and their beloved grandson, Bridger Johns.
 Frances was a devoted wife, a caring mother, a doting Nana to Bridger, a beloved Aunt and cherished friend.
 Her kindness, generosity, and unwavering love for her family will be remembered by all who knew her.

-In addition to her family, Frances was passionate about her work as a librarian at the Creede School, where she spent over three decades sharfor generations of children, and her to offer her help.
-Frances's warmth all who knew her.
+In addition to her family, Frances was passionate about her work as a librarian at the Creede School, where ready with a smile, a hearty laugh, and her family, friends, and the entire she spent over three decades sharing her love of books with countless knew no bounds - whether you love of life, and devotion to those she students.
+Her warm and welcoming were a stranger or a close friend, she cared for will remain in the hearts of spirit made the library a special place was always willing to offer her help. all who knew her.